Signs & Symptoms of Diabulimia

 - Depressed mood, social withdrawal and/or deterioration of school or work performance.

 Manipulating insulin can be life-threatening for people with type 1 diabetes.
-This means that if you or a loved one need treatment for diabulimia, medical stabilization will be a priority, followed by the care of a multidisciplinary team experienced in the medical, nutritional, and psychological treatment of diabulimia may be warranted.
+This means that if you or a loved one need treatment for diabulimia, medical stabilization will be a priority.
+Once this is achieved, professional care with a multidisciplinary team experienced in the medical, nutritional, and psychological treatment of diabulimia may be warranted.